Olen/home-assistant-openplantbook/README.md

 (...)

 `openplantbook.get` gets detailed data for a single plant.
 The result is added to the entity `openplantbook.<species name>` with parameters for different max/min values set as attributes.

+>**info**
+>
+> You need to search for the exact string returned as "pid" in `openplantbook.search_result` to get the right plant.

 ```yaml